Background pattern

 If you take more Noxafil than you should

-If you think you may have taken too much Noxafil, inform your doctor immediately or go to the hospital right away.
+If you think you may have taken too much Noxafil, inform your doctor immediately or go to the hospital immediately.

 If you forget to take Noxafil

-• If you have forgotten a dose, take it as soon as you remember.
+• If you have missed a dose, take it as soon as you remember.

-• However, if it is almost time for your next dose, do not take the missed dose and resume your regular schedule.
+• However, if it is almost time for your next dose, do not take the missed dose and continue with your regular schedule.

 4. Possible Adverse Effects

-Inform your doctor, pharmacist or nurse immediately if you notice any of the following severe side effects; you may need urgent medical treatment:
+Inform your doctor, pharmacist, or nurse immediately if you notice any of the following severe adverse effects; you may need urgent medical treatment:

 • nausea or vomiting (feeling or being sick), diarrhea

-• signs of liver problems, including yellowing of the skin or the white of the eyes, dark or pale urine, feeling sick without apparent reason, stomach problems, loss of appetite or unusual weakness or fatigue, an increase in liver enzymes detected in blood tests
+• signs of liver problems, including yellowing of the skin or the whites of the eyes, unusually dark urine or pale stools, feeling sick without an apparent reason, stomach problems, loss of appetite or unusual fatigue or weakness, an increase in liver enzymes detected in blood tests

 • allergic reaction

-Inform your doctor, pharmacist or nurse if you notice any of the following side effects:
+Inform your doctor, pharmacist, or nurse if you notice any of the following adverse effects:

 Frequent: the following may affect up to 1 in 10 patients

-• change in blood sodium levels detected in blood tests, whose signs include confusion or weakness
+• a change in blood salt levels detected in blood tests, whose signs include a feeling of confusion or weakness

 • headache